jonathanbaldauf/Detonation-Location-Finder/README.md

 ## ⚙️ How It Works

-The algorithm compares the difference in arrival times between every pair of TOA pins.
-For each pin pair, it calculates a solution curve representing the possible locations from which a detonation could have originated to result in the observed time difference.
-Given four valid pin times, the code will generate a plot containing 6 solution curves.
-Detonation is estimated to have occurred at the centroid of the region where the pin-pair curbes intersect.

 <p align="left">
   <img src="https://github.com/user-attachments/assets/598e333e-e7ca-431e-bcd8-729b55d0d7cf" alt="example matlab graph" width="300" align="right" style="margin-left: 20px;">
 The algorithm compares the difference in arrival times between every pair of TOA pins.
 For each pin pair, it calculates a solution curve representing the possible locations from which a detonation could have originated to result in the observed time difference.
 Given four valid pin times, the code will generate a plot containing 6 solution curves.
 Detonation is estimated to have occurred at the centroid of the region where the pin-pair curbes intersect.